Jordan Ladd: 1990s

 At the age of two, Ladd began appearing in commercials.
 Her first commercial was for Polaroid.
 She began acting in film and television while in school, working with her mother in made-for-television films such as The Girl Who Came Between Them (1990) and Broken Promises: Taking Emily Back (1993).
 After graduating high school, she took up acting professionally.

-In 1994, she guest-starred in an episode of the NBC series Saved by the Bell: The New Class and made her big screen debut with a supporting appearance as a campus slut, opposite Alyssa Milano, in the vampire film Embrace of the Vampire.
-She spent the majority of the 1990s appearing in a variety of independent films, including Inside Out, Nowhere, Stand-ins (all 1997), and Taking the Plunge (1999).
-In 1999, she landed her first high-profile role as a popular teenager who tortures an insecure copy editor in the teen comedy Never Been Kissed, alongside Drew Barrymore.
+In 1994, she guest-starred in an episode of the NBC series Saved by the Bell: The New Class and made her big screen debut with a supporting appearance as a promiscuous college student opposite Alyssa Milano in the film Embrace of the Vampire.
+She spent the majority of the 1990s appearing in a variety of independent films, including Inside Out, Nowhere, and Stand-ins.
+In 1999, she appeared in Taking the Plunge, and also landed her first high-profile role alongside Drew Barrymore as a popular student who tortures an insecure copy editor in the teen comedy Never Been Kissed.
 The film was a commercial success, grossing US$84.5 million globally, and gave her an initial wide exposure with audiences.

 2000s

 Ladd appeared in The Specials (2000), a comedy about a group of superheroes on their day off; in the film she played a neurotic named Nightbird.
 By 2000, she also had starred as an actress who vying for an Academy Award in E! first original film Best Actress, and appeared in the critically acclaimed anthology film Boys Life 3.

-Ladd starred as a college graduate and the victim to a flesh-eating virus in Eli Roth's directorial debut, the horror film Cabin Fever (2002).
-Ladd described as "insane" to work on the film, which began shooting just a month after 9/11.
+Ladd starred as a college graduate and the victim to a flesh-eating virus in the horror film Cabin Fever (2002), Eli Roth's directorial debut.
+Ladd described working on the film as "insane," as it began shooting just a month after 9/11.
 She remarked: "We shut down, we got up and running, and then we shut down again.
 We just hoped to finish the movie and hoped people would really understand and appreciate it.
 We had a blast doing it, even the tougher stuff.
 I'd rather work that way than on a big-budget fancy thing where you are completely separate from the process."
-It was with this film that her career would begin focusing on horror genre, as she had a "real education on that way of storytelling" with Roth and the film.
+It was with this film that she began work in the horror genre, as she had a "real education on that way of storytelling" with Roth and the film.
 Cabin Fever was largely praised by critics, and made US$30.5 million on a budget of US$1.5 million.
-She played a crying woman in David Lynch's Japanese-style horror short Darkened Room (also 2002).
+That same year, she played a crying woman in David Lynch's Japanese-style horror short Darkened Room.